Updated: Sep 23

 Medications can help prevent some migraines and make them less painful.
 The right medicines, combined with self-help remedies and lifestyle changes, might help.
 (Source: Mayo Clinic)

-Ping's meridian massage reduces stress, relaxes body, promotes energy flow freely and relieves headaches.
+Ping's meridian massage reduces stress, relaxes the body, promotes energy flow freely, and relieves headaches.

-Acupuncture rebalances hormones, regulates Yin and Yang energy, cleans the body's traffic jam and alleviates the migraine.
+Acupuncture rebalances hormones, regulates Yin and Yang energy, cleanse the body's traffic jam and alleviates the migraine.

-Cupping improves blood circulation, reduce muscle tension and relieves pain.
+Cupping improves blood circulation, reduces muscle tension, and relieves pain.

-Chinese herbs: Pian Tou Tong Wan偏头痛丸，Chuan Xiong Cha Diao Wan川芎茶调丸， Tai Ji Tong Tian Ye太极通天液, Xue Fu Zhu Yu Wan 血府逐瘀丸 Tong Jing Wan 痛经丸 are Chinese patent medicines for headaches, body aches and pains.
-You can try one of them to see if it helps migraine.
+Chinese herbs: Pian Tou Tong Wan偏头痛丸，Chuan Xiong Cha Diao Wan川芎茶调丸， Tai Ji Tong Tian Ye太极通天液, Xue Fu Zhu Yu Wan 血府逐瘀丸 Tong Jing Wan 痛经丸 are Chinese patent medicines for headaches, body aches, and pains.
+You can try one of them to see if it helps migraines.